NAUbackup/VmBackup/README.md

-permissions as with the subdirectory defined on the NFS server side Note that if not specified, the rsize/wsize will default to whatever you server has defined, but in many cases, performance can be improved b increasing those buffere sizes well beyond what might be typical, lik 32k or 64k.
-Also not that the NFS version will depend on which versio of NFS you are running both on your NFS server as well as which versio of XenServer you are running.
-It will fall back to whatever is the defaul if you leave out the "nfsvers=N" entry altogether
+permissions as with the subdirectory defined on the NFS server side Note that if not specified, the rsize/wsize will default to whatever you server has defined, but in many cases, performance can be improved b increasing those buffer sizes well beyond what might be typical, lik 32k or 64k.
+Also, not that the NFS version will depend on which versio of NFS you are running both on your NFS server as well as which versio of XenServer you are running.
+It will fall back to whatever is the default if you leave out the "nfsvers=N" entry altogether

 At this point, you can verify the share can be seen by your XenServer host